Bionus/imgbrd-grabber/docs/_docs/tools/image-renamer.md

 * It is unable to extract information from the filename or anywhere else, so it will make a request to the server for each image to get its tags and other information
 * You can only use one source for fetching an image's information
 * If your filename does not contain the image's MD5, Grabber will re-calculate it, which might be different from the server's image's MD5
+* Some tags  like `%search%` are not supported because the program will do a new search to fetch the image's details